KohaILS/koha-manual-zh-cn/source/opac.rst

 ----------------------------------

-Patrons can place holds on items via the OPAC if they're logged in and you have the :ref:`RequestOnOpac` preference set to 'Allow'.
+Patrons can place holds on items via the OPAC if they're logged in and you have the :ref:`OPACHoldRequests` preference set to 'Allow'.
 If the item can be placed on hold the option to place it on hold will appear in several different places.